State of Noland

 6. Sovereignty is the supreme authority within a territory.
 In any state, sovereignty is assigned to the person, body, or institution that has the ultimate authority over other people in order to establish a law or change existing law.
 In political theory, sovereignty is a substantive term designating supreme legitimate authority over some polity.
 In international law, sovereignty is the exercise of power by a state.

-10. In moral and political philosophy, the social contract is a theory or model that originated during the Age of Enlightenment and usually concerns the legitimacy of the authority of the state over the individual.
+10. In moral and political philosophy, the social contract is a theory or model that originated during the Age of Enlightenment and is usually concerned with the legitimacy of the state’s authority over the individual.
 Social contract arguments typically posit that individuals have consented, either explicitly or tacitly, to surrender some of their freedoms and submit to the authority (of the ruler, or to the decision of a majority) in exchange for protection of their remaining rights or maintenance of the social order.

 11. Gilles Deleuze was a French philosopher who, from the early 1950s until he died in 1995, wrote on philosophy, literature, film, and fine art.
 His most popular works were the two volumes of Capitalism and Schizophrenia: Anti-Oedipus (1972) and A Thousand Plateaus (1980), both co-written with psychoanalyst Félix Guattari.
-His metaphysical treatise Difference and Repetition (1968) is considered by many scholars to be his magnum opus.
+Many scholars consider his metaphysical treatise Difference and Repetition (1968) to be his magnum opus.
 Although he once characterized himself as a “pure metaphysician”, his work has influenced a variety of disciplines across the humanities, including philosophy, art, and literary theory, as well as movements such as post-structuralism and postmodernism.